Mrs. Sandi Block

 What is your favorite classroom activity you use to teach?

-My favorite activity to use when teaching is my glow in the dark days toward the end of the year.
+There are a couple of favorite activities I like to use when teaching – one is called Boom, Clap, Snatch which the kids love and I can change it to go with whatever we are learning at the moment.
+The other favorite is my glow in the dark days I do toward the end of the year.
 The kids get to wear neon clothes and I have black lights in my room that really make things glow.
 I set up centers where the kids get to show off all the things that they learned in Reading and in Math.
-The kids have a blast as well!
+I have a blast as well as the kids!

 Where did you graduate from college?

 I graduated from Central College in Pella, Iowa.

 What was your degree in college?
 Include Minors and Majors

 I got a BA Degree in Elementary Education and a minor in Early childhood and in Reading.

 I am from the Eastern side of Iowa - I grew up in Stanwood, Iowa (near Cedar Rapids) small, rural community just like this one.

 How many years have you taught here?